astroboy0007/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

-Using Python, we simulate the dependency:
+Using Python, we simulate the relationship:

 ```python
 import numpy as np